Mother Shipton’s Cave of Magic, Mystery, and Prophecy

 According to legend, one of the most famous mystical women of England was born in a cave in Knaresborough, Yorkshire.
-The place of her birth continues to be the famous site of stories connected with witches.
+The place of her birth, now known as Mother Shipton’s Cave, continues to be a famous site linked to stories of witches and prophecy.

 A Lonely, Special Child